-Hanson felt cold sweat gathering on his back under his arms and his heart rate and breathing double in the matter of seconds.
+Hanson felt cold sweat gathering on his back and under his arms and his heart rate and breathing doubled in the matter of seconds.
 He yanked his arm back but Ioki wouldn't let go.

 "I'm NOT going back there.
 Please just leave me alone."
 Hanson could hear his voice chatter from the cold and stress.
 His plea obviously wasn't going to be a convincing argument.

 "Hanson, calm down.
 Breathe.
 Let's just get in the car and get out of here, okay?"

 Ioki started to pull on his arm but Tom stood fast not willing to give up the little control he had left.
 That was until Fuller came back and grabbed onto the back of his shirt on his left side not wanting to touch the arm that he had been shot in and both Fuller and Ioki pulled him in the direction of a waiting squad car.

 "Tom," Fuller said to him as they made their way to the car, "you're going back to the hospital."

 Hanson tried to slow down his panicked breathing.
 He did not like Fuller's tone of voice.
 It sounded like the way he talked to children….or victims.
 The only reason he didn't protest as he was put into the backseat of the car was that he didn't want to attract any more attention to himself.
 He already knew everyone was watching him.
 Dozens of eyes were on him.
 They were eyes of pity and they were entranced.
 They couldn't tear themselves away from watching him fall apart.
 They wanted the freak show.
 Just like when his dad died.